Rory Van Loo

 - Phone 617-353-7174

 Rory Van Loo’s research focuses on consumer transactions, with a particular interest in the intersection between technology and regulation.
-His most recent project was selected by blind peer review for the 2017 Stanford/Yale/Harvard Junior Faculty Forum, and his work has appeared in the Duke Law Journal, Yale Journal on Regulation, and the University of Pennsylvania Law Review.
+He was twice selected through blind peer review for the Harvard/Stanford/Yale Junior Faculty Forum.
+His articles have been published or are forthcoming in the Columbia Law Review, Duke Law Journal, Michigan Law Review, UCLA Law Review, University of Pennsylvania Law Review, Vanderbilt Law Review, and Virginia Law Review.

 Professor Van Loo’s intellectual study of digital markets began with an undergraduate major in Science, Technology, and Society, with a focus on Computer Science.
-He later spent a year in Argentina, Costa Rica, the Cote d’Ivoire, India, Mali, Peru, Senegal, and Vietnam researching the economic impact of the Internet.
+He then received a Thomas J. Watson Fellowship to spend a year in Argentina, Costa Rica, the Cote d’Ivoire, India, Mali, Peru, Senegal, and Vietnam researching the economic impact of the internet.

 Rory Van Loo, "A Tale of Two Debtors: Bankruptcy Disparities by Race," 72 Albany Law Review 231 (2009).